Flynn effect: Possible end of progression

 Jon Martin Sundet and colleagues (2004) examined scores on intelligence tests given to Norwegian conscripts between the 1950s and 2002.
 They found that the increase of scores of general intelligence stopped after the mid-1990s and declined in numerical reasoning sub-tests.

 Teasdale and Owen (2005) examined the results of IQ tests given to Danish male conscripts.
 Between 1959 and 1979 the gains were 3 points per decade.
 Between 1979 and 1989 the increase approached 2 IQ points.
 Between 1989 and 1998 the gain was about 1.3 points.
 Between 1998 and 2004 IQ declined by about the same amount as it gained between 1989 and 1998.
 They speculate that "a contributing factor in this recent fall could be a simultaneous decline in proportions of students entering 3-year advanced-level school programs for 16–18-year-olds."
 The same authors in a more comprehensive 2008 study, again on Danish male conscripts, found that there was a 1.5-point increase between 1988 and 1998, but a 1.5-point decrease between 1998 and 2003/2004.

-In Australia, the IQ of 6–12-year-olds (as measured by colored progressive matrices) has shown no increase from 1975 to 2003.
+In Australia, the IQ of 6–12-year-olds (as measured by colored progressive matrices) showed no increase from 1975 to 2003.

 In the United Kingdom, a study by Flynn (2009) himself found that tests carried out in 1980 and again in 2008 show that the IQ score of an average 14-year-old dropped by more than two points over the period.
 For the upper half of the results, the performance was even worse.
 Average IQ scores declined by six points.
 However, children aged between five and 10 saw their IQs increase by up to half a point a year over the three decades.
 Flynn argues that the abnormal drop in British teenage IQ could be due to youth culture having "stagnated" or even dumbed down.

 Bratsberg & Rogeberg (2018) present evidence that the Flynn effect in Norway has reversed between the years 1962–1991, and that both the original rise in mean IQ scores and their subsequent decline within this period can be observed within families consisting of native-born parents and their children, indicating that environmental factors were the likely cause for these changes.
 Because IQ data was only available for male Norwegians, who were subject to military conscription, years of schooling were used as an approximation for female IQ to support this conclusion.

 One possible explanation of a worldwide decline in intelligence is an increase in air pollution; coal burning emits mercury, and intelligence has continued to climb in areas, like the southern United States, where coal burning has declined.

 Winter et al. (2024) when comparing two WAIS-5 validity studies found a reduced Flynn effect of an increase of 1.2 IQ points per decade rather than the expected 3 IQ point increase per decade.
 The authors identified various novel factors including social media dependency and the COVID-19 pandemic which may have contributed to a reduced Flynn effect.